Which Business Credit Cards Do Not Report Personal Credit?

 In addition, the account offers 5% cash back on the first $25,000 you spend per year on several common business expense categories.
 That includes office supply stores, internet, cable, and phone services.

 You’ll also receive 2% cash back on the first $25,000 you spend at gas stations and restaurants each year, plus unlimited 1% cash back on all other purchases.
-To top everything off, there’s no annual fee.
+To top everything off, there’s no annual fee, and you can easily add an employee card to monitor team spending.

 Citi

-Citi is another of the four issuers that won’t report your small business credit card activities to a personal credit bureau, no matter how you use the account.
+Citi is another of the three issuers that won’t report your small business credit card activities to any personal credit bureaus, no matter how you use the account.
 Unfortunately, its card selection is limited, with only two currently available.

 The first option is the Costco Anywhere Visa, which is most useful for those who shop at Costco consistently.
 Other than a Costco membership, there’s no annual fee, and it provides the following cash-back rewards: